desktopsetup/BadOS/README.md

 ㅤㅤ

-The "OMFGDOGS" Script
+The "Tab Viewer" Script

-Description : Opens a link to some cute pixel dogs
-ㅤ
+Description : goes through your tabs 1-9 and check them out (May need to adjust Delay depending on internet speed) ㅤ
 ㅤ